Chrisdes-99/WavezProject/README.md

 ## Installation/Usage
 #### Welcome to Wavez!
  * To begin installing our program, go ahead and download the files via git clone or manually downloading.
- * Afterwords, run [cmake .] as well as [make] to compile Wavez from its source code.
+ * Afterwards, run [cmake .] as well as [make] to compile Wavez from its source code.
  * This will create an executable, "wavez" where you will execute [./wavez] to begin running Wavez.
  * You will be prompted with initial questions regarding how you want Wavez to function.
  * Follow the prompts and proceed to navigate our ease-of-use command-line User Interface!